xokomola/old_blog/_posts/2014-11-18-xquery-origami-2.md

 some input nodes, will search for nodes matching the provided XPath expression.

-You may wonder why, if `xf:at` can be used to extract nodes from the input document, When I tested this I found 131 stories with `xf:at`.
+You may wonder why, when `xf:at` can be used to extract nodes from the input document.
+When I tested this I found 131 stories with `xf:at`.
 This is caused by a 'story' article wrapped inside another one.
-The `xf:extract` will ensure that only the unique nodes are returned and no node will also be a descendant of another node.
+The `xf:extract` will ensure that only the unique nodes are returned, that they are in document-order and that no node will also be a descendant of another node.
+Under the hood the extractor will convert the rules passed in with `xf:at` but it will do a little cleanup before returning the extracted nodes.
+Something that `xf:at` doesn't do.

-Also, an extractor may be using several selector rules and although the first matching rule will be used, there might still be nodes that include already selected nodes and given the tagsoup that many HTML in the wild is you may need to counter-act this.

-An a full extractor also arranges the nodes so that they are in document order again.

 ~~~xquery
 let $stories := xf:extract((